-The amount of money a member agrees to pay before Delta Dental of Idaho starts to pick up the tab is called your “deductible.”
-You must pay for your dental care until your plan’s deductible is met.
+The amount of money a member agrees to pay before Delta Dental of Idaho starts to pay for services is called a deductible.
+You must pay for your dental care until you meet your plan’s deductible.
 However, you only have to meet your deductible once in a plan year.

-Deductibles don’t apply to regular exams, x-rays, and cleanings.
-Preventive care services like cleanings are usually covered 100% from the start (depending on your benefits plan), even if your deductible hasn’t been met yet.
+Deductibles don’t apply to preventive care services like regular exams, X-rays, and cleanings.
+These are usually fully covered from the start (depending on your benefits plan), even if you haven’t met your deductible yet.

 A dental claim is created when you get a dental procedure done.
-It’s a document that outlines the procedures that were performed while you were at the dentist.
-This document is sent to your insurance provider, Delta Dental of Idaho.
-Our team members review the claim and ensure your benefits are applied correctly to the procedures.
+It’s a document outlining the procedures performed while you were at the dentist and how much they cost.
+This document is sent to your insurance provider for review.
+Your dental insurance provider will make sure your benefits are applied correctly to the procedures.

 Coinsurance and copays are how you share the cost of dental procedures after you’ve met your deductible.
-A copay is a fixed dollar amount, like $20.
+A copay is a fixed dollar amount.
 Coinsurance, on the other hand, is usually a paid percentage.

-With a copay, you’ll always pay the fixed amount no matter how much the total cost of your appointment was.
+With a copay, you’ll always pay a fixed amount, no matter the total cost of your appointment.
 As a percentage, coinsurance changes depending on the total cost of the dentist.

-This refers to the maximum amount of money your plan will pay for dental services in your plan year.
+Annual maximum refers to the most amount of money your plan will pay for dental services in your plan year.
 If your plan is based on the calendar year, then the time frame for your annual maximum is from January to December.

-If you reach your annual maximum in August, you will have to pay for dental procedures without sharing the cost with Delta Dental until your plan year starts over the following January.
+For example, if your annual maximum was $1,500 and you reached that amount in August, you would have to pay for dental procedures without sharing the cost with your insurance provider until your plan year starts over the following January.

-This is the fee paid for your dental plan, which is usually a monthly charge.
-If your benefits are given to you through your employer, they likely pay either part or all of the dental insurance premium.
+A dental insurance premium is the fee paid for your dental plan, which is usually a monthly charge.
+If your employer gives you your benefits, they likely pay either part or all of the dental insurance premium.